 Eat at GF Only Restaurants: I found this listing of 100% Gluten Free Restaurants.
 Feel free to look over this list to find a restaurant you feel confident you can trust to feed you a 100% GF meal.
 (Unfortunately the list is pretty sparse.)
 If a gluten free only restaurant or bakery pops up in your neighbor, support it regularly to keep it in business!

 Research, Try, and Weed Out: I recommend trying a few restaurants and having conversations with the servers, managers and chefs who will be preparing your food.
 I do feel like you can trust many restaurants to get it right… and when you find one that truly takes care of you with thought and sensitivity, frequent it often, bring your GF and non-GF friends to try it, and tell everyone you know about it so it gets lots of support and business from the community.
 In Denver, I feel Rice Bistro and Sushi takes great care of me, so I go there almost weekly.
-I also like Max’s Wine Dive for date night (founder has Celiac), Paxti’s for pizza (as well as CPK), and Five Guys for burgers – the server there is so considerate to me!
+I also like Max’s Wine Dive for date night (founder has Celiac), CPK for pizza, and Five Guys for burgers – the server there is so considerate to me!